Harvested in France, in the preserved forests of the Vosges, in the Rochesson sector at an altitude of 800 m.

 100% raw honey: all our honeys are analyzed to guarantee you the highest quality and purity.
 We use cold extraction in the most beekeeping tradition.

-This product has both a liquid texture and a slow crystallization time.
-Pine honey has the typical scent of a large coniferous forests.
-It offers flavors of character and scents of resin.
-Its bold taste makes it easy to recognize.
-Additionally, its important fructose content keeps it liquid for a long time.
-This ocher colored honey is particularly recommended on a good slice of bread, in tea, coffee and to caramelize a chicken or duck.
+This fir honey selected by Miel Factory offers flavors of character with hints of resin.
+Its slightly malty taste makes it easy to recognize.
+The high fructose content keeps it liquid for quite a long time.
+Its crystallization is fine and its ocher color darkens over time.
+It is recommended on a good toast of bread, in tea or coffee and to caramelize chicken or duck.
+It is the winter honey par excellence, of great typicality.

 Apricot jam with Fir honey